Shreya-231/Github_Tracker/README.md

 2. https://api.github.com/users/{username}/repos — To retrieve the latest project list.

 🤝 Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-1. Fork the Project
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.

+1.Fork the Project.

-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2.Create your Feature Branch (git checkout -b feature/AmazingFeature).

-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3.Commit your changes (git commit -m 'Add some AmazingFeature').

 4.Push to the Branch (git push origin feature/AmazingFeature)

 5. Open a Pull Request

+📄 License

+Distributed under the MIT License.

 📄 License